-The CZ Shadow 2 is based on the venerated DA/SA(Double Action Single Action) CZ75 design which is the 2nd most copied handgun design in the world behind the American Browning-designed 1911.
-CZ is known for making some of the best firearms in the world and has a long history of producing quality firearms.
+The CZ Shadow 2 is based on the venerated DA/SA(Double Action Single Action) CZ75 design.
+The 2nd most copied handgun design in the world behind the American Browning-designed 1911.
+CZ is known for making some of the best firearms with a long history of producing quality firearms.
 The CZ75 was designed when CZ located in the Czech Republic was behind the Iron Curtain.

-Despite being a soviet-era iron curtain design the CZ75 series is known not just for its reliability but also its great trigger, fantastic ergonomics, and overall surprising refinement.
+Despite being a soviet-era iron curtain design the CZ75 series is known not just for its reliability but also for its great trigger.
+As well as fantastic ergonomics, and overall surprising refinement.
 The original CZ75 did not feature a firing pin block and later the CZ75b featured.
 Considering the CZ75 was designed and manufactured primarily as for military and police use safety is a key factor.

-The firing pin block provides an extra level of safety in case the gun is dropped but it comes at the cost of a less desirable trigger pull.
+The firing pin block provides an extra level of safety in case the gun is dropped.
+That safety comes at the cost of a less desirable trigger pull.
 Add more parts to the CZ75 trigger design and it creates more resistance to pull the trigger.
-To keep customers in the competition space happy CZ introduced their Shadow series which is essentially their standard lineup without the firing pin block.
+To keep customers in the competition space happy CZ introduced their Shadow series.
+Their Shadow series essentially their standard lineup without the firing pin block.

-Seeing how well the CZ SP01 Shadow was doing in the IPSC(International Practical Shooting Competition) CZ decided to try to expand on the success and focus on developing a purpose-built competition pistol from the ground up.
+Seeing how well the CZ SP01 Shadow was doing in the IPSC(International Practical Shooting Competition) CZ decided to try to expand.
+They focused on developing a purpose-built competition pistol from the ground up.
 The result of these efforts was the CZ Shadow 2.

 Table of contents